Intellectually disabled man wins landmark case against eviction in Hobart

 0

-Standing on the doorstep of his one-bedroom Hobart flat, he becomes surpassed an eviction note by using a reliable from Tasmania’s housing authority.
+On a Thursday afternoon in May 2017, Gregory Parsons discovered that the solution was not very much standing on the doorstep of his one-bedroom Hobart flat; he received an eviction note using a reliable from Tasmania’s housing authority.

 When he refused to go away, the government correctly sought a courtroom order to have him removed.